Path-Check/trust-registry/README.md

 - [x] Texas Health Resources
 - [x] The Guthrie Clinic
 - [x] The University of Texas Health Science Center at Houston
+- [x] The University of Texas MD Anderson Cancer Center
 - [x] The University of Vermont Medical Center
 - [x] Torrance Memorial
 - [x] Tower Health